 A key disadvantage of working in accounting is the pressure of the job.
 Companies are dependent on accurate accounting to survive, so there’s a need for precision and attention to detail.

 Additionally, some financial information necessitates working with hard deadlines, creating longer working hours and a more stressful environment.
-This is especially true for tax accountants during tax season.
+This is especially true during tax season.

 Another disadvantage some people may find is the subject matter itself.